FINDING A LOCATION

 - For currently unoccupied grounds, you must submit an application for oyster planting ground to VMRC’s Habitat Management Division for approval.
 This form is used to apply for general oyster planning grounds or, if you are a riparian property owner, for riparian planting grounds.
 To quality for riparian planting grounds, the applicant must own at least 205 feet of shorefront at the low-water mark bordering a body of water in the oyster-growing area.
 Click here for a comparison of Oyster Ground Lease Types.

 - Another option would be to negotiate with an existing leaseholder to purchase their lease.
 Again, VMRC would not be involved with the private negotiations.
 However, VMRC would be involved with the actual transfer of the leased grounds because you and the existing leaseholder must submit a transfer application to VMRC’s Habitat Management Division for approval.
-VMRC’s website includes information regarding leases that are for sale, as well as individuals interested in purchasing a lease.
+VMRC’s website includes information regarding leases for sale, as well as individuals interested in purchasing a lease.

 - Additionally, there is no direct prohibition to sublease from an existing leaseholder.
 This would involve private negotiations between you and the leaseholder to determine the terms and conditions of the sublease.
 VMRC would not be involved in these negotiations.